adambraimbridge/n-conversion-forms/docs/PARTIALS.md

 + `showLoader`: boolean - Whether to show the loader by default/on page load.
 + `title`: string - The title of the message shown underneath the loading spinner.
++ `inElement`: boolean - Whether to style this to be contained within an element.

 ### Inline Partials